Skip to main content

 I typically build MVPs for $5K-$10K depending on complexity.
 That includes architecture decisions, clean code, deployment, and 30 days of post-launch bug fixes.

-The 5 Mistakes That Kill SaaS MVPs
+What Are the Biggest Mistakes That Kill SaaS MVPs?

 1. Building before validating.
 Talk to 20 potential customers before writing a line of code.
 If you can't find 20 people who say "I'd pay for that," you don't have a business.